skip to content

 There are several practical steps you can take to ensure your interview goes smoothly.

 First of all, you can test your IT set up.
-Whereby.com is the chosen platform for interviews (there may be exceptions, and you will be contacted individually about these).
-Users don’t need to download new software, or have an account, and need only a common and up-to-date web browser.
-We recommend Chrome for optimum performance.
+Zoom is the chosen platform for our interviews (there may be exceptions, and you will be contacted individually about these).
 It can be used on mobile phones, tablets, and PCs but we recommend a laptop or PC if you can access one.
-The video conferencing quality is good and it offers the same features as many others products, including the ability to text-chat and to share documents or images on your screen.
+The video conferencing quality is good and it offers features we use such as the ability to text-chat and to share documents or images on your screen.
 See the University of Cambridge video (scroll down).
-Sometimes Bluetooth headsets do not work with Whereby, so you may be asked to use your device’s inbuilt microphone and speaker(s) if necessary.
+Sometimes Bluetooth headsets work unrelaibly, so you may be asked to use your device’s inbuilt microphone and speaker(s) if necessary.

 You may also wish to check your interview location.
 If you choose to be interviewed from your school/college, liaise with your teacher(s) about where the interview will take place, and ask to check the technology out.
 We advise using a device that connects to the internet through a cable connection rather than using wifi.
 Wired connections are generally more reliable than wireless.